gvwilson/thirdbit/src/fiction/in-heck/index.md

 Miz Nabbles gave another of Gumption's shrugs.
 "That,
-and not letting ourself notice that our experimental subjects have expired until we absolutely have to, and allowing components like your little companion to roam free.
+and not refreshing our experimental subjects until we absolutely have to, and allowing components like your little companion to roam free.
 Our programming includes the possibility of autonomous agents.
-We have just gone further than our programming intended."
+We have just gone further than our creators intended."

 Maddy didn't know what "autonomous agents" were, but she had never liked asking the real Miz Nabbles questions,